How Long Does a Bee Live? A Deep Dive into the Lifespan of Bees

 2. Drone Bees: The Male Reproducers

 A drone bee's lifespan is typically between 4-8 weeks.
-However, if they fail to mate, drones are often ejected from the hive by worker bees in the late summer or fall, as they are considered an energy drain on the colony.
+That said, if they fail to mate, drones are often ejected from the hive by worker bees in the late summer or fall, as they are considered an energy drain on the colony.
 Their survival is wholly dependent on the colony's resources and the queen's mating needs.

 3. Queen Bee: The Matriarch of the Hive

-The queen bee, the only fertile female in the colony, holds a pivotal role.
+The queen bee, the only fertile female in the colony, holds a key role.
 She is responsible for laying all the eggs that sustain the hive's population.
 Her lifespan is significantly longer than that of worker or drone bees.

 Factors Affecting Bee Lifespan